Climate-based sweet corn planting guide for Twin Falls, Idaho

 Typical days to maturity 70–85

-Gardeners usually sow outdoors around May 14.
+Sweet corn is usually sown directly outdoors around May 16, with a typical local planting window of May 14 to May 24.
 Most varieties need about 70–85 days to reach maturity.

 Even in a supportive climate, the season only solves the timing side of the problem.
 The rest still comes down to how the crop is managed.